ana-mariacretu/ana-mariacretu.github.io/_pages/about.md

 30/03/2022: I presented my paper [Interaction data are identifiable even across long periods of time](https://doi.org/10.1038/s41467-021-27714-6) at the Privacy and Security Seminar, check out [this link](https://prisec-ml.github.io/students_ecrs/) for the recording.

 11/08/2021: I presented my work on evaluating the robustness of perceptual hashing-based client-side scanning to adversarial attacks at the UK-SPS seminar.
+Check out [this link](https://www.youtube.com/watch?v=-EWHECuzxqc&feature=youtu.be) for the recording.

+19/11/2021: I gave a contributed talk at the PPML 2021 workshop on my paper [Interaction data are identifiable even across long periods of time](https://doi.org/10.1038/s41467-021-27714-6), check out [this link](https://www.youtube.com/watch?v=OSK_UxgWvwI&list=PLinLKsNhv3WttP_iJEJ7vX-5pSVY13QCN) for the recording.

+04/11/2021: I gave a talk at the CAMLIS 2021 conference on my paper <a href="https://www.usenix.org/conference/usenixsecurity22/presentation/jain"> Adversarial Detection Avoidance Attacks: Evaluating the robustness of perceptual hashing-based client-side scanning </a>, which was selected for a full talk.

 # Research {#research}
 ## Publications